empoweredfutures/ef-tech-docs/onboarding.md

    You don't need access to all these repos just the ones you intend to work on

-   For access to a repo please message an admin on Slack and provide them with your github username
+   For access to a repo please mention (`@`) an admin on Slack in the #onboarding-devs channel and provide them with your github username

    Admins:

    - Ricardo Maharaj
+   - Jennifer Pelz
+   - Jamie Pantling

 4. Attend the Weekly Meetings